 8. Review Date

-This policy will be reviewed regularly, at intervals of not more than two years, to ensure it is in line with developments in Safeguarding Children guidance and meets the needs of the Swan Theatre.
+This policy will be reviewed regularly, at intervals of not more than two years, to ensure key information is updated and is in line with developments in Safeguarding Children guidance and meets the needs of the Swan Theatre.